hackclub/assemble-midnight-ctf/clues/puzzles/1-jigsaw/README.md

 SOLUTION: `a::alphabetflip`

-Jigsaw puzzle with atbash cipher: `z::zokszyvguork`
+This was a jigsaw puzzle with the following atbash cipher: `z::zokszyvguork`

+Participants found the puzzle and solved it in order to find the cipher, which led to the solution.

+TODO PHOTOS